 Quick note: Their title mentioned ten jobs but I’m calling it eleven – because their 10th actually listed two different jobs together.
 I’m not sure why because they are very different skill sets, so I decided to split them out.

-Note #2: Because it isn’t an “online” job, driving with Uber isn’t mentioned, but I’ve experimented with this myself and have seen some decent results.
+Note #2: Because it isn’t an “online” job, driving for rideshare services isn’t mentioned, but I’ve experimented with this myself and have seen some decent results.

 1. Virtual Assistant